Research Questions

 Are there downsides of believing positive emotions are valuable?

 Does this mean pursuing happiness always predicts worse outcomes?
 Thankfully, no. The context of the pursuit of happiness strongly influences its success.
 We've found that the downsides to pursuing happiness may be specific to individualistic cultural contexts (e.g., U.S.), and do not extend to more collectivistic cultural contexts that support a healthier, more socially-engaged pursuit of happiness (e.g., Russia, East Asia).
-The context critically shapes whether the pursuit of happiness is linked with better or worse well-being, and may do so via how people pursue happiness.
+The context critically shapes whether the pursuit of happiness is linked with better or worse well-being, and may do so via how people pursue happiness (see here).

 Click to view representative publications: